 Application Methods and Safety of Boric Acid in Roach Control

 When applying boric acid for roach control, precision and caution are key.
 The powder form of boric acid should be lightly dusted in areas where roaches are known to frequent, such as under appliances, in drawers, and along baseboards.
 Avoid heavy application, as cockroaches may avoid noticeably treated areas.
+For expert guidance on properly applying boric acid for roach control, watch this YouTube video.
+This will help ensure safe and precise application for the best results:

 Safety Considerations